 - Impinj xPortal and Speedway readers placed in doorways and hallways track the movement of assets throughout multiple locations and floors, while Impinj xArray readers monitor entrances, security checkpoints, and wherever wide-area monitoring was required

 - In addition, handheld readers help verify item location each month

 - Item data is sent to USPTO’s ERP software, where management can view the location of IT assets in real time

 After nearly two years, USPTO has seen significant ROI from the RAIN RFID solution.
 For example, the solution has helped reduce monthly inventory cycle count time from ten to five days, reduce asset shrink to zero and reduce property custodian labor cost by nearly 80 percent.
 In addition, USPTO can now better monitor contractor performance associated with asset management due to increased asset visibility.
 As a result, USPTO has saved nearly $1.1 million in asset management costs.

 Automated IT asset management allows USPTO to focus on the future

 - Automated inventory counts realign focus to goal-fulfilling tasks

 Previously, quarterly inventory counts cost USPTO roughly 7,700 hours of labor annually.
-By 2018, the organization expects to complete inventory assessments in under 800 hours, allowing employees to reallocate nearly 900 hours to tasks that generate revenue, sustain policy, and support a healthy business environment.
+Since deployment, USPTO has seen nearly 80 percent reduction, equivalent of around 6,000 hours, in labor cost associated with inventory management.
+USPTO can now reallocate employee hours to tasks that generate revenue, sustain policy, and support a healthy business environment.

 - Always know where IT assets are

 Prior to the RAIN RFID solution, field technicians were required to manually update the location and custodian of each asset.
 Now, readers automatically track item location as assets move through USPTO facilities.
 If an asset goes missing, reliable location information makes it easy for employees to resolve the issue.
-To date, the automation has resulted in measurably fewer errors across the board.
+To date, the automation has resulted in 99.9 percent reduction in asset loss.